rutulth3lg/Empirical-Study-of-Order-Flow-Microstructure-and-Short-Term-Price-Impact/Readme.md

 # Order Flow Microstructure & Short-Term Price Impact

-built a limit order book engine from scratch in C++ to answer one question: **does order imbalance predict where price goes next?**
+Built a Limit Order Book engine from scratch in C++ to answer one question: **does order imbalance predict where price goes next?**

+Ran Pearson correlation between Order Imbalance and 10-second forward returns — statistically significant result (p < 0.00000001).

 ---

-## what it does
+## What It Does

-- reconstructs full LOB state at every timestamp from tick data
+- Reconstructs full LOB state at every timestamp from tick data
-- supports ADD and CANCEL events replayed from CSV
+- Supports ADD and CANCEL events replayed from CSV
-- price-time priority matching engine (continuous double auction)
+- Price-time priority matching engine (continuous double auction)
-- computes normalized order imbalance at every tick:
+- Computes normalized Order Imbalance at every tick:

 ```
 OI = (V_bid - V_ask) / (V_bid + V_ask)
 ```

-- tracks mid price alongside OI to look for predictive correlation
+- Tracks mid price alongside OI to look for predictive correlation

-## the hypothesis
+## The Hypothesis

-more bid volume than ask volume → price goes up over the next few seconds. and vice versa. this is consistent with what the market microstructure literature says about informed order flow.
+More bid volume than ask volume → price goes up over the next few seconds.
+And vice versa.
+This is consistent with what the market microstructure literature says about informed order flow.

-## sample output
+## Sample Output

 ```
 T=1003 MidPrice=99.75 Imbalance=0.0526